-As with many other countries around the region of South East Asia, it is still generally cheap to travel through.
+As with many other countries around South East Asia, it is still generally cheap to travel through.

 If you’re heading to the capital of Jakarta at some point in your travels, you can always plan a visit to the bay, which is located on the waterfront in the far north of the city.

 Here you’ll find Ancol Dreamland, an amusement park, which is open to the public 24 hours a day.

 You can don your bathing suit to ride the artificial waves at the water park, known as Atlantis Water Adventure.

 Ride a range of attractions from bumper cars to a corkscrew roller coaster or Hysteria, a ride that will dangle you over the park before plummeting back to the earth.

 Ancol boasts its own SeaWorld.
 The name is a mere coincidence, as this park is wholly unaffiliated with those based in the U.S.

 The giant oceanarium has more than 4,000 sea creatures, which can be seen while wandering through the 80-meter long Antasena tunnel.

-There are live shows throughout the day (such as the feeding of the sharks), also well as screenings of educational films at the local theater.
+There are live shows throughout the day (such as the feeding of the sharks) and screenings of educational films at the local theater.

 Once a golf course, the Ocean Ecopark is now a 34-hectare open space, perfect for those hoping to expand upon their botanical knowledge.

-The park is divided into several different zones, such as Eco Care, Eco Nature, Eco Art, and Eco Energy.
+The park is divided into several zones, such as Eco Care, Eco Nature, Eco Art, and Eco Energy.

 The Ecopark offers many outdoor adventures, such as canoeing, zip-lining, paintball, or bike riding around the park.